-Diagnosis and Tests for Allergic Rhinitis (Hay Fever)
+Diagnosis and Tests for Allergic Rhinitis (Hay Fever): How Doctors Confirm It

 Patient Summary

-If you experience seasonal or year-round sneezing, itchy eyes, or a congested nose, your healthcare provider might suggest allergy testing to determine which substance (pollen, dust mites, pet dander, molds, or foods) is causing your allergic symptoms.
+If you experience seasonal or year-round sneezing, nasal congestion, or itchy eyes, your healthcare provider may recommend allergy testing to identify the underlying trigger.
 The skin prick tests and blood testing to detect allergy antibodies are among the available tests.
 These evaluations, along with your history and exam, play a role in customizing treatment and prevention.

 Why Testing Matters